Amleth: Icelandic versions

 Thormodus Torfæus recorded in 1702 that he "often heard the story of Amlod related in Iceland by old women" in his youth.

 The folk-tale of Brjam was put in writing in 1707.
 In the Ambale's Saga, besides romantic additions, some traits point to an earlier version of the tale.

 Also comparable is the medieval Hrólfs saga kraka, where the brothers Helgi (known as Halga in Beowulf) and Hroar (Hroðgar) take the place of the hero (corresponding to the tale of Harald and Halfdan in the seventh book of Saxo Grammaticus); Helgi and Hroar, like Harald and Halfdan, avenge their father's murder by their uncle by burning the uncle in his palace.
 Harald and Halfdan escape after their father's death by being brought up with dogs' names in a hollow oak, and subsequently by feigning madness.
 In the case of the other brothers, there are traces of a similar motive since the boys are called by dogs' names.
+Thomas Spray has shown that many of the Icelandic sagas are clearly structured similarly to the Hamlet narrative.